xragua/xraybinaryorbit/paper/paper.md

 We account for this in all functions and provide tools to convert phase to time and vice versa.

 ### CAK Model

-The CAK model [@1975ApJ...195..157C] describes radiation-driven winds in massive stars, with wind velocity, density, and ionization state varying with distance from the companion star.
+The CAK model [@1975ApJ...195..157C] describes radiation-driven winds in massive stars, with wind velocity, density, and ionization state varying with distance to the companion star.

 $$ \rho = \frac{\dot{M}}{4 \pi v R^2} $$

 Here, $\rho$  is wind density, $\dot{M}$ is the mass loss rate, v is the wind velocity and R is the distance to the companion.
 We assume a spherical, smooth and un-ionized wind distribution.

 ### Accretion Luminosity and Ionization
 Accretion powers many close binary systems [@Frank_King_Raine_2002].
 The accretion luminosity is given by:

 $$ L_{ac} = \frac{G M \dot{M}}{R} $$